tulane-cmps6610-fall-2025/problem-set-04-YifeiSun01/answers.md

 with p(i)=0 if the set is empty.
 Define OPT(0)=0.
 By optimal substructure,
 $$OPT(i)=\max\{ v_i + OPT(p(i)), OPT(i-1) \}.$$

+The first term means take task i (then we can only add tasks up to p(i)).

+The second term means skip task i (then we keep the best value up to i-1).

 function WeightedTaskSelection(T: array of (s, f, v)) -> (best_value, S)

     # sort by finish time